dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 This implementation:

-* is mature but has only been deployed for testing in a single environment so is not yet classified as production ready.

 * covers the whole of the specification described in the -03 draft with the exception of support for malformed messages and pico second time resolution.
 (Note: this implementation does allow malformed messages to be recorded separately in a PCAP file).